hatakkey/MAG-integrated/docs/fixed-sessions_verification.md

 ===============================================================================
 [/]
 ```
 There are two scripts for managing MAG1 and MAG2 roles.
-Both should be executed on MAG1 and toggle the SRRP status between master and backupShunt
+Both should be executed on MAG1 and toggle the SRRP status between master and backupShunt.
-•	srrp-master: sets MAG1 as master and MAG2 as backupShunt.
+- srrp-master: sets MAG1 as master and MAG2 as backupShunt.
-•	srrp-backup: sets MAG1 as backupShunt and MAG2 as master.
+- srrp-backup: sets MAG1 as backupShunt and MAG2 as master.

 ```bash
 A:admin@MAG1# show srrp-backup